metabase/metabase/docs/users-guide/14-x-rays.md

 If for some reason x-rays aren't a good fit for your team or your data, administrators can turn them off completely in the general settings area of the Admin Panel.

-If you want to hide the suggestions from the home page for all users, while still keeping X-rays enabled, then hover the home page section and click the `X` next to "Try these x-rays based on your data", when logged in as an administrator.
+The x-ray suggestions that appear on the homepage of Metabase will be hidden if you pin any dashboards in the "Our Analytics" collection.
+You can also manually remove these suggestions for all users by hovering over that section on the homepage and clicking the `X` next to "Try these x-rays based on your data" when logged in as an administrator.
+This won't disable the x-ray features in the rest of Metabase.

 ### Need help?